[This article was written on November 10, 2024, and was updated on October 10, 2025.]

 With three toilets per house for an average family size of three in Canada [5] means that each member of the average household has access to a toilet on demand, and can — and does spend inordinate amounts of time sitting on it.

 A recent study found that 2/3 of Canadians and even more Americans are on their smartphones while sitting on the toilet [6].
 The washroom is the new phone booth.
-It is one of only places in the house that many can have time alone — and all this increased sitting on the toilet scrolling on the phone is thought to be related to the increased rates of hemorrhoids seen in younger and younger adults.
+It is one of the only places in the house where some can have time alone, and all this increased sitting on the toilet scrolling on the phone is thought to be related to the increased rates of hemorrhoids seen in younger and younger adults.

 Final Thoughts